Nucleon axial-vector form factor and radius from radiatively-corrected antineutrino scattering data: Fit parameters for hydrogen and deuterium data

 We repeat the same study with the deuterium bubble-chamber data of ANL, BNL, and FNAL experiments and present $L$ curves for two choices of the lowest squared momentum transfer values $Q^2_\mathrm{min} = 0.06~\mathrm{GeV}^2$ and $Q^2_\mathrm{min} = 0.2~\mathrm{GeV}^2$ in Figs.~\ref{fig:Lcurve_deuterium_006} and~\ref{fig:Lcurve_deuterium_02}, respectively.
-Having an erroneously strong dependence on the penalty term, we switch from the experimental data to pseudodata for studies of effects from radiative corrections in Section~\ref{sec:deuterium_simulation}.
+In Ref.~\cite{Meyer:2016oeg}, the deuterium bubble-chamber experiments were fit with $\lambda=0$, corresponding to a point far from the optimal bend of the $L$ curve.
+This gives a strong dependence on the penalty term, which when relaxed leads to a degeneracy between the axial-vector form factor parameterization and the floating normalizations used for those datasets.
+To avoid the complications from these difficulties, we switch from the experimental data to pseudodata for studies of effects from radiative corrections in Section~\ref{sec:deuterium_simulation}.